Kintyre/ksconf/docs/source/cmd_combine.rst

 that ``combine`` command will gracefully handle non-conf files intelligently, not just conf files.

 ..  note::  Mixing layers

     Just like all layers can be managed independently, they can also be combined in any way you'd like.
 While this workflow is out side the scope of the examples provided here, it's very doable.
     This also allows for different layers to be mixed-and-matched by selectively including which layers to combine.

 Examples
 --------

-Merging a multilayed app
+Merging a multilayer app
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Let's assume you have a directory structure that looks like the following.